Zero Hour: Poor Governance of Mining and the Violation of Environmental Rights in Mpumalanga (May 2016)

 When Mines Break Environmental Laws: How to Use Criminal Prosecution to Enforce Environmental Rights (February 2014)

-The Centre’s guide is an accessible, easy-to-use guide to use the criminal process as a tool to report non-compliance by mining companies with environmental and mining laws, and comes with a schedule of criminal offences potentially applicable to mining activities (which will be updated from time to time).
+The Centre’s guide was published in 2014, prior to the start of the One Environmental System.
+While it was an accessible, easy-to-use guide to use the criminal process as a tool to report non-compliance by mining companies with environmental and mining laws, and came with a schedule of criminal offences potentially applicable to mining activities, it has not been updated since that time.